2664 words | Reading Time: 13 Minutes

 When you’re asking yourself, “what should I do with my life?”, because you’re stuck in life or stuck in business, usually what you think the issue is isn’t actually the issue.
 What you know involves your experiences, your ego, and your current beliefs.
 Close-minded people solve problems based off of what they know, even though there is a whole sea of knowledge around you that falls outside of what you know.
 Some of these people think that they’re very smart, and they think they know everything.
-Dumb people who think they’re smart are the most dangerous people in business.

 When people get stuck, they usually try to solve their problems with what they know.
 Albert Einstein famously said, “We cannot solve our problems with the same thinking we used when we created them.”

 Einstein understood how important it is to be open-minded instead of sticking with what you know.

 You might not be aware of what the right solution is, because it falls outside of what you know.
 What is awareness?
 Awareness is about possibilities.
 You need to have more knowledge, more information, more choices and more possibilities, so that you can solve problems.

 If you only know of two or three answers or possibilities to solve your problem, and you aren’t expanding your awareness, then you aren’t opening yourself up to better options to solve the problem.